multi-coop/datami-documentation-content/texts/en/how-it-works/how-it-works-no-account.md

 - 2/ Set up the target repo to allow this token to make contributions (create branches, but not pushes directly to your `main` branch)
 - 3/ You can inject this default token in the widget (either from an `.env` variable or directly from the frontend).

 That way, an **user can push commits anonymously, without having to create its own Github or Gitlab account**.
+That said you can add a little message to the data owner to your anonymous contribution.

 Users can also use their own token.